 These are the best shoulder exercises.
 Shoulders are complex.
 Working with ball and socket joints, your deltoids have a lot to do, moving your arms up, forward, outward, and backward.
 Your trapezius also has multiple jobs, pulling your scapula up and back and moving your neck.
 For this reason, no one exercise does a good job of training your complete shoulders.
 In fact, when we break your shoulders into four areas, it’s difficult to find one exercise that effectively hits any two areas.
 Let’s delve into this and see what the science says about the best shoulder exercises.

 The deltoids are composed of three heads that originate at different points on the shoulder girdle but all converge on one common tendon that inserts on the humerus.

 • The anterior deltoid (front) works with the pecs to perform pressing movements, and it lifts the arm up in front of the body.

 • The medial deltoid (middle) lifts the arm up out to the sides.

-• The posterior (rear) works with the lats to move the arms backwards.
+• The posterior deltoid (rear) works with the lats to move the arms backwards.

 • The trapezius, a trapezoid-shaped muscle (actually two muscles, left and right) lies like a kite on the back and shoulders.
 Because the large middle and lower areas function more with the back than the shoulders, we’ll discuss only the upper traps here.
 The upper traps elevate your shoulder girdle.
 This area also helps extend, tilt, and rotate your neck.

 BEST SHOULDER EXERCISE STUDIES